A British officer is shot dead by Khostwal tribesmen in Waziristan, 1915

 Screenshot from “A concise history of Afghanistan” by Wahid Hamid Alikuzai, p-291 Its a local myth that Ahmad Shah Abdali conducted census of Wazir and Mahsud tribes.
 They were not part of his empire so number of their fighting men did not need to be estimated.
 Syed Ghulam Muhammad surveyed Waziristan during the reign of … Read more

-Ormur tribe
+Ormur or Burki tribe

 Dawar tribe